 IP cameras like the SiteMON IP series from DPS Telecom can be joined into your building access system as well.
 This camera, which also monitors a couple of discrete contacts and analog inputs to augment monitoring at your site, can be configured to capture images on a "trigger," such as motion or a door-breach alarm.
 Not only will the cameras help deter intrusion at your sites, but if someone does attempt to circumvent your network's physical security, you can capture the image.
 SiteMON will even send triggered images to your T/Mon master station too, so you can turn your NOC into a surveillance room as well.

 Once you've logged access profiles in your NOC, you can manage building access just like your standard network alarms.
 Breaches, open doors, and other sorts of alarms can be sent via email, SMS, pager, or even voice alerts if you so choose, just like your network alarms.

-While physical network security is every bit as important as info security, there's no reason that managing your physical resources has to be hard.
-A robust (but secure) network of RTUs and a solid master station can both alert you when you're having a network-equipment related failure and control building access.
+While physical network security is every bit as important as info security, no reason managing your physical resources has to be hard.
+A robust (but secure) network of RTUs and a solid master station can both alert you when you're having a network-equipment-related failure and control building access.